einToast/openai_stt_ha/README.md

 Parameters:

 - `api_key` (Required): Your OpenAI API key.
+- `api_url` (Optional): The API URL to use.
+The default is `https://api.openai.com/v1`.
+Specify this to use a different API than OpenAI's.
 - `model` (Optional): The model to use.
 The default is `whisper-1`.
 Currently, the only available model is `whisper-1`.
-The available models are listed [here](https://platform.openai.com/docs/models/whisper).
+The available models are listed [here](https://platform.openai.com/docs/models#whisper).
 - `prompt` (Optional): The prompt to use.
 The default is an empty string.
-See the [OpenAI documentation](https://platform.openai.com/docs/guides/speech-to-text/prompting) for more information.
+See the [OpenAI documentation](https://platform.openai.com/docs/guides/speech-to-text#prompting) for more information.
 - `temperature` (Optional): The temperature to use between 0 and 1.
 The default is 0.
 A higher temperature will make the model more creative, but less accurate.

+## Cost

+The OpenAI API is a paid service.
+You can find the pricing [here](https://platform.openai.com/pricing).
+Currently, Whisper costs $0.006 per minute of audio.

 ## Error